-For Salt clients, use state channels.
+Uyuni manages both central and local configuration channels and files.
+Central configuration management allows you to deploy configuration files to multiple systems, by using state channels.
 When you create a state channel, you can create or upload custom Salt states.
-For more information about custom Salt states, see Specialized-guides > Salt.
+For more information about custom states, see Specialized-guides > Salt.